ReverendThing/Rule_Ordering/README.md

 It is currently hardcoded to use a dictionary called words.txt in a Dictionaries folder within the hashcat folder It is currently hardcoded to use all.rule (provided here) that should be in the rules folder

-It also outputs a few additional files, such as a finished dictionary of all words used with the rule - this could be developed to help also produce an efficient dictionary
+It also outputs a few additional files, such as a finished dictionary of all words used with the rule - this could be developed to help also produce an efficient dictionary.

-Rev_Thing.log should contain a run down of the individual rule lines as well as the count of how many times each rule hit after the one before it
+Rev_Thing.log contains a run down of the individual rule lines as well as the count of how many times each rule hit after the one before it

 At the moment it cuts out when it gets to a load of rules that only fire once at most - these are output to a separate .rule file, so you can still include these if you wish.